adityaJoshi-coreco/stock-ledger/README.md

 ### `npm start`
 Runs the app in development mode.
 Open [http://localhost:3000](http://localhost:3000) in your browser to view the app.
-The page will reload when you make changes, and you'll see any lint errors in the console.

 ### `npm test`
 Launches the test runner in interactive watch mode.